malocclusion teeth

 Protective Gear During Sports:

-How to Treat Malocclusion?
+How to Treat Malocclusion of Teeth?

 Individuals who have mild Malocclusion do not really require treatment.
 They can manage their day-to-day activities without any problem.
 Talk to an orthodontist or dentist who is experienced in treating tooth and jaw alignment problems.
 They will decide if treatment is required or not.

-Some types of treatment for Malocclusion are-
+Some types of treatment for Malocclusion include-

 Jaw Surgery-